Fired snack food exec charged with milking Rochester company's credit cards for $600K

 A fired top executive for a Rochester snack foods manufacturer has been charged with making more than $600,000 in charges on company credit cards for travel and other personal purchases.

-Thomas J. Wiechmann, 55, of Austin, Minn., was charged this week in Olmsted County District Court with four counts of theft by swindle in connection with the fraud perpetrated from 2013 through 2019 while he was the chief financial officer for Reichel Foods.
+Thomas J. Wiechmann, 55, of Austin, Minn., was charged this week in Olmsted County District Court with four counts of theft by swindle from 2013-19 while he was the chief financial officer for Reichel Foods.

-Wiechmann was charged by summons and ordered to appear in court on Oct.
-27. Court records do not list an attorney for him.
+Wiechmann was charged by summons and ordered to appear in court Oct.
+27. Court records did not list an attorney for him.
 Messages left for Wiechmann on Friday were not returned.

 "Hardly a day went by," the charges read, "without unauthorized credit card charges [on] Wiechmann's company credit cards."

-The purchases were seemingly as varied as they were plentiful, according to the charges, and included company money spent on hotels, airline tickets, meals, entertainment, a custom alarm service, credit reports and items from Fleet Farm, Menards, Lowe's, Sam's Club, Costco and Hy-Vee.
+Wiechmann allegedly used the cards for hotels, airline tickets, meals, entertainment, a custom alarm service, credit reports and purchases from Fleet Farm, Menards, Lowe's, Sam's Club, Costco and Hy-Vee.

 The fraudulent charges were most plentiful in 2017 and 2018, with more than $300,000 being misappropriated over those two years, according to the criminal complaint.